fullstackhero/dotnet-starter-kit/README.md

 ## Quick Start Guide

-So, for a better developer experience, I have added Makefile into the solution.
+For a better developer experience, We have added Makefile into the solution.
 Now that our solution is generated, let's navigate to the root folder of the solution and open up a command terminal.

 To build the solution,
 ```
 make build
 ```

-By default, the solution is configured to work with postgresql database (mainly because of hte OS licensing).
-So, you will have to make sure that postgresql database instance is up and running on your machine.
+By default, the solution is configured to work with PostgreSQL database.
+You will have to make sure that a PostgreSQL database instance is up and running on your machine.
 You can modify the connection string to include your username and password.
 Connections strings can be found at `src/Host/Configurations/database.json` and `src/Host/Configurations/hangfire.json`.
 Once that's done, let's start up the API server.

 ```
 make start
 ```

-That's it, the application would connect to the defined postgresql database and start creating tables, and seed required data.
+That's it, the application will connect to the defined PostgreSQL database and start creating tables, and seed required data.

 For testing this API, we have 3 options.
 1. Swagger @ `localhost:5001/swagger`